raae/queen.raae.codes/content/emails-queen/2022/03/25-image-cdn/index.md

 Ward [said it best](TIMESTAMP):

 - Faster builds (both local and in the cloud)
-- Better performance in the browser over using a CDN on a different domain
+- Better performance in the browser compared to a CDN on a different domain

 Adding support for Gatsby ImageCDN still lets you deploy to other services like Netlify.
-Build time there will be faster in the same way its faster locally, by only downloading the images that are being used.
+Build time there will be faster, in the same way, it's faster locally, by only downloading the images in use by the site.
 The "old way" `createRemoteFileNode` would eagerly download all images.

 ## How to add Gatsby ImageCDN support?

 We'll need to replace the use of `createRemoteFileNode` with creating our own `RemoteFile` nodes.

-Many CMS's already have their own asset node type they can extend with `RemoteFile`, but for our plugin we need to first create a new node type that extends `RemoteFile`:
+Many CMSs already have their own asset node type they can extend with `RemoteFile`, but for our plugin, we first need to create a new node type that extends `RemoteFile`:

 ```js
 // gatsby-node.js